wptrainingteam/learn-wp-content/tutorials/wordpress-common-vulnerabilities.md

 }
 ```

+This will ensure that the name and email field values are both sanitized as they are accepted from the form submission request and that they are sanitized before being used to store the record in the database.
+While this might seem like overkill, if you just sanitize the inputs, and the code is later changed to use the values in a different way, you could still be vulnerable to a SQL injection.

 The other place we need to prevent SQL injection is in the `wp_learn_delete_form_submission` function.

 1. We need to make sure that any `$_POST` data is sanitized before being used in the query.
 2. We need to either use the `wpdb` prepare or delete functions.

 ```php